dwarvesf/brainery/consulting/case-study/a-web-based-cloud-tool-developed-in-partnership-with-google.md

 With Voconic, users have as internal working version before releasing the official  version to cloud providers.
 Another layer for error-detection.

-☁️ *We were looking for a team that we can entrust our new Voconic cloud platform.
-And we found Dwarves among others which is well known for industry experience in Go development, cloud platform and K8s.*
+☁️ We were looking for a team that we can entrust our new Voconic cloud platform.
+And we found Dwarves among others which is well known for industry experience in Go development, cloud platform and K8s.

--Paul Kossowski, Manager at CJC
+Paul Kossowski, Manager at CJC

 ### Engagement Model
 **Team size**